-Table 10B.2 Permissible and inappropriate use and development of communityland categorised as NA - Wetland
+Table 10B.2 Permissible and inappropriate use and development of communityland categorised as NA-Wetland

-Purpose/Use Development to facilitate uses
+(sub elopment to facilitate uses

+piect to restrictions on nurnoses

-(subject to restrictions on purposes for which a lease or licence can be
+(subject to restrictions on purposes

+which a lease or licence can be

-granted over natural areas under the
+nted over natural areas under the

-Local Government Act)
+Loca al Government Act)

-Preservation of Council's natural heritage including the identified endangered ecological communities Preservation of biological diversity and habitat Providing a location for relaxation and passive recreation, such as Nature-based recreation, such as bush, river and water body edge walking or water-based recreation access on designated pathways and bird watching Group recreational use, such as picnics and private celebrations Guided walks and interpretive tours Environmental and scientific monitoring and research Environmental and heritage education, community events and workshops Approved environmental volunteering, such as bushcare, riverine and wetland projects requiring ecological restoration activities associated with the protection and conservation of flora and fauna.
+including the identified endangered ecological communities Preservation of biological diversity and habitat Providing a location for relaxation and passive recreation, such as Nature-based recreation, such as bush, river and water body edge walking or water- based recreation access on designated pathways and bird watching Group recreational use, such as picnics and private celebrations Guided walks and interpretive tours Environmental and scientific monitoring and research Environmental and heritage education, community events and workshops Approved environmental volunteering, such as bushcare, riverine and wetland projects requiring ecological restoration activities associated with the protection and conservation of flora and fauna.
 Restoration or regenerative works associated with the protection of the biodiversity and ecological values of the in-stream, riparian and wetland environment including water quality.
-Stabilisation of banks and water quality management Maintenance of access to the watercourse for fish restocking and recreational use Small scale commercial activities consistent with reserve purpose/core objectives, such as guided bushwalking, riverine or wetland tours or nature photography Filming and photographic projects (authorised under section 46(1)(c) LG Act) Recreation areas and environmental facilities, including ancillary buildings and visitor facilities: information kiosks sheltered seating or observation areas, lighting Environmental management, bush fire hazard reduction, flood mitigation and water quality, and coastal protection works such as improvements, such as detention basins, realignment of water flows and banks, installation of pipes, culverts and other structures to assist in control of flood waters Low-impact walking trails and water-based recreation access facilities Bridges, observational / educational platforms, Locational, directional and regulatory, and interpretive signage and features Lighting for safety, compliance or support to facilities Fences (temporary and permanent), bollards, delineators, access control, security cameras Public art installations to support appreciation and understanding of the natural area Work sheds, storage sheds or temporary stockpile areas for natural materials required in connection with the maintenance of the land Biodiversity conservation initiatives including artificial habitat Development to facilitate any other appropriate purposes/uses set out in this table.
-Water-saving initiatives such as rain gardens, swales and sediment traps Energy-saving initiatives such as solar lights and solar panels
+Stabilisation of banks and water quality management Maintenance of access to the watercourse for fish restocking and recreational use Small scale commercial activities consistent with reserve purpose/core objectives, such as guided bushwalking, riverine or wetland tours or nature photography Recreation areas and environmental facilities, including ancillary buildings and visitor facilities: information kiosks sheltered seating or observation areas, lighting Environmental management, bush fire hazard reduction, flood mitigation and water quality, and coastal protection works such as improvements, such as detention basins, realignment of water flows and banks, installation of pipes, culverts and other structures to assist in control of flood waters cow-impact walking trails and water-based recreation access facilities Bridges, observational / educational blatforms, cocational, directional and regulatory, and nterpretive signage and features cighting for safety, compliance or support to facilities Fences (temporary and permanent), bollards, delineators, access control, security cameras Public art installations to support appreciation and understanding of the natural area Nork sheds, storage sheds or temporary stockpile areas for natural materials required n connection with the maintenance of the and Biodiversity conservation initiatives ncluding artificial habitat Development to facilitate any other appropriate purposes/uses set out in this iable.
+Nater-saving initiatives such as rain gardens, swales and sediment traps

 Purpose/Use Development to facilitate uses (subject to restrictions on purposes for which a lease or licence can be granted over natural areas under the Local Government Act) Connection to Country and cultural heritage interpretation Temporary erection or use of any building or structure necessary to enable a filming Note: Some of the uses listed above require a permit from the council project to be carried out Purposes/uses permitted under State and local environmental planning policies.
 Purpose/uses permitted under the LG Act and Regulation and other State and Commonwealth legislation.
 Purposes/uses permitted in a Council policy or strategy adopted after this POM.
-Purposes for which a lease or licence is permitted for natural areas - see section 10B.6
+Purposes for which a lease or licence is permitted for natural areas - see section